 Virtual Event!!

 • Northern Exposure Dinner 6:45 PM.
 Snowblower already in use?
 Then you should have dinner with us.
-Join us at Jameson’s Charhouse, in Vernon Hills for burgers, steaks, chops, fish, ribs, salads, and more.
-Located at 151 E. Townline Rd. in Vernon Hills.
+Join us for dinner at a venue TBD in Lake County.
 Please RSVP on Meetup or via Janice’s email, jesser@chicago.us.mensa.org , so she can reserve a big enough table.

 Virtual Event!!